 Blue & Yellow

-I've begun with a 2 1/2" square (You an begin with any dimension.)
+I've begun this log square with a 2 1/2" center.
+(You can choose your

 ||Here you see the second log.
 2" by the

 tell from the photo, the first yellow log has been pressed back and the

 second log is lined up with the edge of the square.
 I'm not concerned